-A phylogeny based on all current Pokemon.
+A hypothetical phylogeny based on all current Pokémon (as of January 2017).
 A few notes:

-- I went with the idea that each Pokemon "evolutionary family" is one species, with each member of that family a different growth stage from the others.
+- Each Pokémon "evolutionary family" is considered to be one species, with each member of that family a different growth stage from the others.
 So, essentially, this is a universe where almost everything goes through metamorphosis (and can stop the process of metamorphosis if they or their trainers wish to)...
 Don't think too hard about it.
-For those with branched "evolutions", the final "evolutions" are close relatives of each other that have similar young (with the exception of Beautifly and Dustox, where the similarity between their larvae are the result of convergence).
+Families with branched evolutions are species whose ontogeny can be dramatically altered through environmental or other factors (with the exception of Beautifly and Dustox, where the similarity between their larvae are the result of Müllerian mimicry).

-- The phylogenetic positions of the Pokemon are based on their real-life counterparts.
-I had to make up new clades for certain Pokemon groups with no close living counterparts, notably the "ghost" clade for Pokemon based on ghosts, darkness, and inanimate objects (descended from amoebazoan-like organisms), the "rock" clade for Pokemon based on rocks, steel, ice, etc. (related to panarthropods), the "dragon " clade for Pokemon based on dragons or are vaguely reptilian but don't closely match any real-life reptile (closely related to dinosaurs; ancestrally bipedal), and a "legendary birds" clade for all those bird pokemon that don't match any real-life birds (also includes non-legendary birds such as Altaria, Togekiss, Xatu, Fearow, and Skarmory; incidentally, I made Articuno a weird polar trogoniform).
-Note the only real-life group whose phylogeny I'm actually familiar with is dinosaurs, and I apologize for the fact that some of these phylogenies are probably outdated.
-(Also, the phylogenies of many groups, such as mollusks, teleosts, neopterans, teleosts, neoavians, teleosts, teleosts, teleosts, as well as teleosts, are currently in a state of flux and have no consensus, and so are likely completely wrongly arranged here.)
-A word of caution: I relied mostly on superficial morphological similarities among Pokemon (especially for the made-up clades) and didn't take into account much else (such as stats, breeding groups, etc.) Including those in an analysis may result in an entirely different phylogeny, but I'll leave that to more hardcore fans.
+- The phylogenetic positions of the Pokémon are based on their real-life counterparts.
+I had to make up new clades for certain Pokémon groups with no close living counterparts, notably the "spectre" clade for Pokémon based on ghosts, fairies, and inanimate objects (descended from amoebozoan-like organisms), the "rock" clade for Pokémon based on rocks, steel, ice, etc. (related to panarthropods), the "dragon " clade for Pokémon based on dragons or are vaguely reptilian but don't closely match any real-life reptile (closely related to dinosaurs), and a "legendary birds" clade for all those bird pokémon that don't match any real-life birds (also includes non-legendary birds such as Altaria, Togekiss, Xatu, Fearow, Dodrio, and Skarmory).
+Note that the phylogeny of many real life groups, such as teleosts, mollusks, neopterans, mollusks, neoavians, mollusks, mollusks, mollusks, and also mollusks, are currently in a state of flux.
+A word of caution: I relied mostly on superficial morphological similarities among Pokémon (especially for the made-up clades) and didn't take into account much else (such as stats, breeding groups, etc.) Performing a rigorous phylogenetic analysis of Pokémon using those additional characters may result in an entirely different phylogeny, but I'll leave that to more hardcore fans.

-- In this interpretation, legendary Pokemon aren't literally deities, just particularly rare or powerful (or both) and therefore are shrouded in myth.
+- In this interpretation, legendary Pokémon aren't literal deities, just particularly rare or powerful (or both) and therefore are shrouded in myth.

 - Bisharp is not specifically based on insects, but I thought that it kind of resembled an arthropod.
 I included it as an ant.